-I work with many family business owners that are passionate about what they do.
-They work to carry on a business that was built by family – by parents, grandparents, even great-grandparents and beyond.
-These family business owners are so busy providing for their employees, for their communities, for the next generation, that they often ignore their own financial future.
+Family business owners are passionate about what they do.
+They’re working to carry on a business that family built – by their parents, grandparents, sometimes even great-grandparents and beyond.
+These owners are so busy providing for their employees, communities, and the next generation that they often ignore their own financial future.

-When you boil it down to its true essence, a business is a means to build wealth.
+Boiling it down to its true essence, business is a means to building wealth.
 And what are we supposed to do with that wealth?
-Ideally it is to be used to fund our retirement, philanthropic desires, and future plans.
-In reality, unfortunately, many business owners work so hard in their businesses, and never take the time to:
+Ideally, it should fund our retirement, philanthropic desires, and future plans.
+In reality, unfortunately, many business owners work hard in their businesses without ever taking the time to:

-All of the items in the list above can be managed and developed by working with a wealth manager to determine what we call your “personal financial gap.”
+All of the items above can be managed and developed by working with a wealth manager to determine what we call your “personal financial gap.”
 Here’s where the simple math comes into the picture:

 This simple Financial GAP Calculation will uncover 3 possible realities: